 “Everyone associated with BOP goes out of their way to make sure that you succeed,” adds Isabella.
 “It’s so encouraging to know that you’ll always have people who you can count on for support and guidance.”

-Although she’s just completing her freshman year, Victoria is quickly learning the same lessons.
+Although she’s just completed her freshman year, Victoria is quickly learning the same lessons.

 “I’ve wanted to be a doctor like my dad since I was young,” she says.
 “Even though working at his practice helped me discover the impact I could have on the lives of others, I never really knew how to get there until I became part of BOP.
 I can now see what steps I need to take to become the person I want to be.
 The experience has been priceless, and I’ll always be grateful for it.”